apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 ## Introduction

 Your digital assets, such as documents, PDFs, spreadsheets, and presentations, contain a wealth of valuable information which sometimes is hard to find or discover.
-This blog post discusses how to build a DIY starter architecture, based on near real time ingestion processing and large language models (LLMs) to extract meaningful information from your assets, making it available through a simple natural language query.
+This blog post discusses how to build a DIY starter architecture, based on near real time ingestion processing and large language models (LLMs) to extract meaningful information from your assets, making it available and discoverable through a simple natural language query.

-Building a near real time processing pipeline for content ingestion may sound as a very involved endeavor, and it can be; we will be making use of powerful constructs exposed as part of Apache Beam to remove the complexities of interacting with content sources and destinations, error handling, all while maintaining a good degree of resiliency and scalability.
+Building a near real time processing pipeline for content ingestion may sound as a very involved endeavor, and it can be.
+To alliviate this task Apache Beam framework exposes a set of powerful constructs to remove the complexities of interacting with a variety of content sources and destinations, error handling, clarity, modularity, all while maintaining a good degree of resiliency and scalability with minimal effort.
+An Apache Beam streaming pipeline should be able to connect to the many components of a solution to quickly process document's content ingestion requests, making the information available in few seconds after the ingestion request was triggered.

 One common use case for LLMs is content extraction and summarization of dispersed information stored in many different places.
 This can be especially helpful for organizations that need to quickly find relevant information disseminated in multiple documents written across the years.
 This information may reside in many different formats, all containing important information that can become harder and harder to access or discover over time.
 Moreover, these documents are often too long and complex to read and understand quickly.
 LLMs can be used to process content in these documents, making it easier for people to find the information they need and, if necessary, dive into the content once they know where the information really is.

-This article walks through a custom scalable solution for data extraction, ingestion, and storage.
-It demonstrates how to kickstart the development of a LLM-based solution using Google Cloud products and its Generative AI offerings.
+This article walks through a custom scalable solution for data extraction, content ingestion, and storage.
+It demonstrates how to kickstart the development of a LLM-based solution using Google Cloud Platform (GCP) products and its Generative AI offerings.
 The platform is designed to be simple to use, scalable, and flexible, and can be used as a starting point for further expansion or experimentation.

 ### High Level Flow

-From a high level, content uptake and query interactions are completely separated.
+From a high level perspective, content uptake and query interactions are completely separated.
 An external content owner should be able to send documents (stored in Google Docs or just in binary text format) and expect a tracking id for the ingestion request.
 The ingestion process then will grab the document’s content and create chunks (configurable in size) and with each document chunks generate embeddings.
-These embeddings represent the content semantics, represented in a vector of 768 dimensions.
+These embeddings represent the content semantics, in the form of a vector of 768 dimensions.
 Given the document identifier (provided at ingestion time) and the chunk identifier we can store these embeddings into a Vector DB for later semantic matching.
 This process is central to later contextualizing user inquiries.

 <img class="center-block"
     src="/images/blog/dyi-cdp-genai-beam/cdp-highlevel.png"
     alt="Content Discovery Platform Overview">

 The query resolution process does not depend directly on information ingestion.
-It is expected the user would receive relevant answers based on the content that was ingested until the moment the query was requested, but even in the case of having no content stored in the platform the platform should return an answer stating exactly that.
+It is expected for the user to receive relevant answers based on the content that was ingested until the moment the query was requested, but even in the case of having no relevant content stored in the platform the platform should return an answer stating exactly that.
 In general, the query resolution process should first generate embeddings from the query content and previously existing context (like previous exchanges with the platform), then match these embeddings with all the existing embedding vectors stored from the content, and in case of having positive matches, retrieve the plain text content represented by the content embeddings.
-Finally with the textual representation of the query and the textual representation of the matched content, the platform will formulate a request to the LLM to provide a final answer of the original user query
+Finally with the textual representation of the query and the textual representation of the matched content, the platform will formulate a request to the LLM to provide a final answer to the original user inquiry.

 ## Solution’s Components

-The intent is to rely, as much as possible, on the low-ops capabilities of the services and to create a set of features that are highly scalable.
+The intent is to rely, as much as possible, on the low-ops capabilities of the GCP services and to create a set of features that are highly scalable.
 At a high level, the solution can be separated into 2 main components, the service layer and the content ingestion pipeline.
 The service’s layer acts as the entry point for document’s ingestion and user queries, it’s a simple set of REST resources exposed through CloudRun and implemented using [Quarkus](https://quarkus.io/) and the client libraries to access other services (VertexAI Models, BigTable and PubSub).
 In the case of the content ingestion pipeline we have:

 *   A streaming pipeline that captures user content from wherever it resides.
 *   A process that extracts meaning from this content as a set of multi-dimensional vectors (text embeddings).